Welfare benefits and financial support

 To qualify, the person you care for must be getting the relevant benefit due to their disability and you must not earn over a set amount.
 You don’t have to live with the person you care for or be related.
 If you get Carer’s Allowance, you will also get a Carer’s Premium included in any means-tested benefit entitlement.

 You will not qualify for Carer’s Allowance if someone else is claiming Carer’s Allowance for looking after the same person, or if you are in full-time education.
-Carer’s Allowance is non means-tested, but you must not earn over £132 a week as of April 2023.
+Carer’s Allowance is non means-tested, but you must not earn over £151 a week after tax, National Insurance and expenses.
+If you live in Scotland, you need to apply for Care Support Payment instead of Carer's Allowance.

 Carer’s Credit